fifolio/Retoolkit-Workshop/redux/Redux-Notes.md

 ---

 - The only way your application can interact with the store
-- Carry some information from your app to the redux
+- Carry some information from your app to the redux store
 - Plain Javascript object
 - Have a 'type' property that describe something that happened in the application
 - the 'type' property is typically defined as string constants